Ali Khamenei: Domestic policy

-Within Iran, Khamenei is the most powerful political authority.
-He is the head of state of Iran, the commander-in-chief of its armed forces, and can issue decrees and make the final decisions on the main policies of the government in economy, the environment, foreign policy, and national planning in Iran.
-As supreme leader, Khamenei has either direct or indirect control over the executive, legislative, and judicial branches of government, as well as the military and media.
-All candidates for the Assembly of Experts, the presidency and the Majlis (Parliament) are vetted by the Guardian Council, whose members are selected directly or indirectly by the Supreme Leader of Iran.
-There have also been instances when the Guardian Council reversed its ban on particular people after being ordered to do so by Khamenei.
+Within Iran, Khamenei was the most powerful political authority.
+He was the de facto head of state of Iran, the commander-in-chief of its armed forces, and could issue decrees and make the final decisions on the main policies of the government in economy, the environment, foreign policy, and national planning in Iran.
+As supreme leader, Khamenei had either direct or indirect control over the executive, legislative, and judicial branches of government, as well as the military and media.

-Some regard Khamenei as the figurehead of the country's conservative establishment.
+Some regarded Khamenei as the figurehead of the country's conservative establishment.
 Khamenei supported Mesbah Yazdi, describing him as one of Iran's most credible ideologues before the 2005 election but "recently been concerned about Mesbah's political ambitions".

 In 2007, Khamenei requested that government officials speed up Iran's move towards economic privatisation.
-Its last move towards such a goal was in 2004 when Article 44 of the constitution was overturned.
+Its last move towards such a goal was in 2004, when Article 44 of the constitution was overturned.
 Article 44 had decreed that Iran's core infrastructure should remain state-run.
 Khamenei also suggested that ownership rights should be protected in courts set up by the Justice Ministry; the hope was that this new protection would give a measure of security to and encourage private investment.
-In 2007, Iranian police under the direction of Khamenei launched a "Public Security Plan", arresting dozens of "thugs" to increase public security.
-Additionally, Khamenei has stated that he believes in the importance of nuclear technology for civilian purposes because "oil and gas reserves cannot last forever".

 On 30 April 2008, Ali Khamenei backed President Mahmoud Ahmadinejad's economic policy and said the West was struggling with more economic difficulties than Iran, with a "crisis" spreading from the United States to Europe, and inflation was a widespread problem.
-The Iranian leader said that the ongoing economic crisis which has debilitated the world has been unprecedented in the past 60 years.
-He said: "This crisis has forced the UN to declare state of emergency for food shortages around the globe but foreign radios have focused on Iran to imply that the current price hikes and inflation in the country are the results of carelessness on the part of Iranian officials which of course is not true."
+The Iranian leader said that the ongoing economic crisis, which has debilitated the world, has been unprecedented in the past 60 years.
+He said: "This crisis has forced the UN to declare state of emergency for food shortages around the globe but foreign radios have focused on Iran to imply that the current price hikes and inflation in the country are the results [sic] of carelessness on the part of Iranian officials which of course is not true."
 Khamenei emphasized that no one has the right to blame the Iranian government for Iran's economic problems.
-He also advised people and the government to be content and avoid waste in order to solve economic problems.
+He also advised people and the government to be content and avoid waste to solve economic problems.
 He added: "I advise you to keep in your mind that this great nation is never afraid of economic sanctions."